PREAMBLE AND SUMMARY

 2.10.
 STAKEHOLDER INVOLVEMENT

-Comprehensive information about nuclear installations is provided by the nuclear regulatory authorities.
-The competent authorities of the Federal Government and the states provide information about their activities in the field of nuclear safety on one central web page, providing a comprehensive overview of the topic.
+The relevant authorities of the Federal Government and the states provide information about their activities in the field of nuclear safety on one central web page, providing a comprehensive overview of the topic.

 The state government authorities provide information on the status of those NPPs in their jurisdiction regarding licensing issues, reportable events or the process of decommissioning.

-Information on radiation protection and nuclear accident management is provided by the BfS, on the Internet or in the form of brochures, teaching material or mobile exhibitions.
+Information on radiation protection and nuclear accident management is provided by the BfS, on their webpage or in the form of brochures, teaching material or mobile exhibitions.

 2.11.
 EMERGENCY PREPAREDNESS